NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 @plt:convergence_fine shows how the RoC depends on the fine discretization.
 Compared to how the RoC depends on the coarse discretization, that for the fine discretization is rather simple as it is nearly the same for all fine discretizations.
 Though while simple, the results seem to be contrary to the expectation that a larger fine discretization leads to more accuracy and thus fewer iterations.
-Unfortunately, the details of how the RoC depends on the fine discretization and solver are nuanced and out of the scope of this analysis @gander2007.
+The details of how the RoC depends on the fine discretization and solver are nuanced and out of the scope of this analysis @gander2007.

 #figure(
   caption: [],
   image(
-    "images/analysis/convergence_cd64.png",
+    "images/analysis/convergence_fine.png",
     width: 75%
   )
 ) <plt:convergence_fine>